dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/README.md

 **Use**
 1. On the **Master** Worksheet, scroll down Column A. Participants enter values in rows with 🟦 `Blue text`
-   1. For example, in Rows 4-10, particants select a **Account** and enter a **Strategy**.
+   1. For example, in Rows 4-10, particants select a **User** and enter the **User's Vulnerability**, and **Strategy to manage vulnerability**.
 If fewer than 6 participants, participants select multiple parties.
+   1. In 🟩 `Cell B20`, the Reclamation user sets the elevation for the protection zone - Lake Mead will never fall below this level.
-   1. Enter the Lake Powell natural flow for Year 1 in 🟩 `Cell C28`.
+   1. Enter the Lake Mead Inflow for Year 1 in 🟩 `Cell C28`.
 Cells below will populate.
-   1. Participants continue to enter values in Year 1 (Column C) down to Row 142 in row blocks with 🟦 `Blue text`.
+   1. Participants continue to enter values in Year 1 (Column C) down to Row 137 in row blocks with 🟦 `Blue text`.
    1. Move to Year 2 (Column D).
 Enter Lake Powell natural flow in 🟩 `Cell D28`.
 1. Find linked help for each row in 🟨 `Column N`.
-1. View the **Master-Plots** worksheet to compare entries to current operations (Law of River).
+1. View the **Master-Plots** worksheet to compare entries to current operations (Law of River) [[This feature is not yet implemented]].
-1. **ReadMe-Directions** Worksheet also has these directions and describes all worksheets in the Workbook.
+1. The **ReadMe-Directions** Worksheet also has these directions and describes all worksheets in the Workbook.

 ## Publications
-1. Rosenberg, D. E. (2022). "[Lessons from real-time, online collaborative modeling to discuss more adaptive reservoir operations](https://digitalcommons.usu.edu/cee_facpub/3778/)."
-(USU Digital Commons).
-1. Rosenberg, D. E. (In press). "[Adapt Lake Mead releases to inflow to give managers more flexibility to slow reservoir draw down](https://digitalcommons.usu.edu/water_pubs/170/)."
-Journal of Water Resources Planning and Management.
+1. Rosenberg, D. E. (2022a).
+"Adapt Lake Mead Releases to Inflow to Give Managers More Flexibility to Slow Reservoir Drawdown."
+Journal of Water Resources Planning and Management, 148(10), 02522006. https://doi.org/10.1061/(ASCE)WR.1943-5452.0001592.
-1. Rosenberg, D. E. (2022). "[Invest in Farm Water Conservation to Curtail Buy and Dry](https://ascelibrary.org/doi/full/10.1061/%28ASCE%29WR.1943-5452.0001584)."
-Journal of Water Resources Planning and Management.
-148(8) 01822001.
+1. Rosenberg, D. E. (2022b).
+"Invest in Farm Water Conservation to Curtail Buy and Dry."
+Journal of Water Resources Planning and Management, 148(8), 01822001. https://doi.org/10.1061/(ASCE)WR.1943-5452.0001584.
+1. Rosenberg, D. E. (2024).
+"Lessons from immersive online collaborative modeling to discuss more adaptive reservoir operations."
+Journal of Water Resources Planning and Management, 150(7). https://doi.org/10.1061/JWRMD5.WRENG-5893.
-1. Wang, J., and Rosenberg, D. E. (Submitted). "[Living within our Means: Adapting Colorado River Basin depletions to available water]( https://digitalcommons.usu.edu/water_pubs/171/)."
-Submitted to Journal of Water Resources Planning and Management.
+1. Wang, J., and Rosenberg, D. E. (2023).
+"Adapting Colorado River Basin Depletions to Available Water to Live within Our Means."
+Journal of Water Resources Planning and Management, 149(7), 04023026. https://doi.org/10.1061/JWRMD5.WRENG-5555.
-1. Wang, J., Rosenberg, D. E., Schmidt, J. C., and Wheeler, K. G. (2020). "[Managing the Colorado River for an Uncertain Future](http://qcnr.usu.edu/coloradoriver/files/CCRS_White_Paper_3.pdf)."
-Center for Colorado River Studies, Utah State University, Logan, Utah.
+1. Wang, J., Rosenberg, D. E., Schmidt, J. C., and Wheeler, K. G. (2020).
+"Managing the Colorado River for an Uncertain Future."
+Center for Colorado River Studies, Utah State University, Logan, Utah. https://digitalcommons.usu.edu/cee_facpub/3768/

 ## Requested Citation (permanent link)
-David E. Rosenberg (2022).
-"Colorado River Basin Accounts: Provoke discussion about more flexible and sustainable operations."
-Hydroshare.org. https://doi.org/10.4211/hs.57ad7df425b84da2874e9c19e7b34aad.
+David E. Rosenberg, Erik Porse (2024).
+"Lake Mead Water Bank based on the Principle of Divide Reservoir Inflow."
+Utah State University, Logan, UT. https://github.com/dzeke/ColoradoRiverCollaborate/tree/main/LakeMeadWaterBankDivideInflow.

 ## Donate to Support this Work
 Make a tax deductible gift -- for as little as $5 -- to Utah State University (USU) to support new Colorado River work: